nareshmadhur/rent_vs_buy_analytics/README.md

 *   `src/app/components/analysis-tool.tsx`: This is the **primary stateful client component**.
     *   It is responsible for orchestrating the entire user experience.
     *   It manages the main application state, including form data and calculation results.
-    *   It uses `react-hook-form` for efficient form state management and `localStorage` to persist user inputs across sessions.
+    *   It uses `react-hook-form` for efficient form state management.
     *   It passes down form control to `InputForm` and calculation results to `ResultsDisplay`.

 *   `src/app/components/input-form.tsx`: This component manages all user inputs.